ajberkley/canadarasp/README.md

 replacement for it?).
 We could move to that, or we could do the above two tasks and rewrite the drawing code in javascript.

+## Support for 1 km Western HRDPS

+This is pretty straightforward, but costly to run.
+With the recent (March 2023) increase in donations, this is the obvious first choice of project to work on as it will likely improve prediction in most of the BC mountains.

+## A few more map layers

+I think we could add a couple more thunderstorm related layers and I think there exists a de-biased surface wind layer for the HRDPS which might be nice, but I haven't looked closely.

+## Fix GDPS libgdal2 issues

+The GDPS grid transformations to WGS84 goes wonky with the newer libgdal and so I am using an old pre-computed transformation for it.
+This is nominally just due to the coordinate ordering that changed between libgdal and libgdal2.

 ## Support for GFS and NAM

 I'd like to support the NAM and GFS models.
 The GFS model would cost